zhang-xd18/AlterOpt/README.md

 ![image](https://github.com/zhang-xd18/AlterOpt/blob/main/results/CDL.png)

 ##### Reproduction
 Before training the network, you need to arrange the dataset as abovementioned.
 After that, an example of `run.sh` is provided in the repository.
-The training procedure can be easily operated by `bash run.sh`.
+The training procedure can be easily operated by `bash run.sh` after adjusting the file paths.

 ``` bash
 python /home/code/main.py \